superfeedr/blog.superfeedr.com/_posts/2014-02-25-dns-optimizations-with-dnsmasq.markdown

 author_uri: http://ouvre-boite.com
 author_email_md5: b30ce50678f0e934eaa6697425c59dd7
 tags: dns, backend, dnsmasq
+description: "DNS resolution is key to Superfeedr's speed.
+Caching records is hence very important.
+Here we show how using Dnsmasq helps us speed things up."
 ---

 We **currently fetch milions of feeds** and we need to do that in a very timely fashion.
 Since the beginning of 2014, it took about *600ms* to fetch a feed on average.
 The fetching time includes *DNS resolution*, the *establishment of the HTTP connection*, the *HTTP transfer*, and the *decoding of the answer* (if it was gzipped for example).
 This is by far what takes the longest [wall time](http://en.wikipedia.org/wiki/Wall-clock_time).